 Halftone - One color reproduction.

-Duotones - Two colors combined to reproduce pictures
+Duotones - Two colors combined to reproduce pictures with greater depth.

-Four-Color - color pictures.
+Four-Color - Color pictures.

 - Plastic Comb - A binding that allows the publication to lay flat when open.
 Often called GBC.

 - Saddlestitch - Multiple page book held together with two staples in the spine.
 No publications over 96 pages please; then we will need to go to perfect binding.

 - Screen - Used to lighten an ink in one area for design effect or emphasis.

 - Shrink Wrap - A tight fitting plastic wrap used to protect a publication from handling or storage problems.
 Also used from the top to the bottom.